-Unlike the actual goals, which were all endorsed about the same, students clearly distinguished between the types of expectancies and values.
-Specifically, students endorsed mastery- and performance-approach expectancies about the same and much more than performance-avoidance expectancies.
-For value, however, students' mastery-approach and performance-avoidance values were about the same, and both were more than their performance-approach values.
-It is also interesting that all the "value" items were rated at least as strong if not more strongly than the "expectancy" items, suggesting that the exam outcome was important to students even if they didn't expect their desired outcome.
+The pattern of endorsement that was found for achievement goals was largely replicated for the expectancy items but not the value items.
+Specifically, students endorsed mastery- and performance-approach expectancies about the same and more than performance-avoidance expectancies.
+However, students' performance-approach and performance-avoidance values were about the same, and both were less than their mastery-approach values.
+It is also interesting that all the "value" items were rated more strongly than the "expectancy" items, suggesting that the exam outcome was important to students even if they didn't expect their desired outcome.
 The maximum score for each variable was 10.